ermongroup/dre-infinity/README.md

 (b) Set the correct Python path using the following command:
 ```
 source init_env.sh

+(c) Note that we use `wandb` for keeping track of train/test statistics.
+You will have to set up wandb in the `main.py` file.
 ```

 ## For the 1-D peaked Gaussian experiments: